-The program is open to both design and health-related professionals as well as those with a broad interest in design as it relates to human health.
+The program is open to design and health-related professionals as well as those with a broad interest in design as it relates to human health.
 The BAC's distinguished tradition of professional design education shapes the design studio-labs while the college's equally venerable tradition of continuing and professional education insures that all participants receive the specialized learning and support appropriate for their chosen careers.
-An Advisory Council of health and design practitioners assists students in exploring career opportunities.
-Joining the MDS program places student's in a networked cohort of individuals exploring careers in a common field - a cohort surrounded in turn by a faculty of leaders and experienced professionals in the field of designing for human health.
+An Advisory Council of health and design practitioners' assist students to explore current and future career opportunities.
+Joining the MDS program places students in a networked cohort of individuals exploring careers in a common field - a cohort surrounded in turn by a faculty of leaders and experienced professionals in the field of designs for human health.

 The BAC is located on Newbury Street in Boston's historic Back Bay neighborhood.
-Students study online and attend four 8-day learning intensives in assorted cities.
+Students study online and attend four 8-day learning intensives.

 The program's innovative use of emerging learning technologies enables effective communication with faculty and colleagues at a distance.
-In experiencing these technologies, students master the kind of online collaborative learning strategies increasingly central to contemporary professional life.
+By experiencing online technologies, students will master online collaborative learning strategies that are becoming central to contemporary professional life.

 Upon completion of the MDS-DHH graduates will be able to:

-- Articulate through multimedia a cost benefit and return on investment analysis developed from research, research methods, and statistical representation of a given design on human health outcomes.
+9. Articulate through multimedia a cost benefit, and return on investment, analysis developed from research, research methods, and statistical representation of a given design on human health outcomes.